input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/metadata.md

 becomes required and must be present in the user document. **If the unified list is empty** (no conditions are required), the `conditions` field may be omitted.

+**Drafts Requirement**: Conditions must be included on **every submission**, including draft versions of proposals or other documents.
+This ensures positive and current assent at every stage of document creation.
+Without this requirement, a user could accept terms for the first draft, change their mind, and then submit a subsequent draft without the terms, meaning their assent is no longer positively asserted.
+It also ensures that rules, such as those against objectionable material, apply to the document at every stage of its creation.

+**Collaborators Exclusion**: The acceptance of terms is tied to the act of submission by an individual.
+The terms and conditions apply only to the individual who signs and submits the document.
+Collaborators listed on the document are **not required** to accept the conditions.
+This mirrors how contracts typically work, where each party must sign individually.
+Only the document author (signer) must include the `conditions` field to indicate their acceptance.

 **Validation Rules:**

 * The user document's `conditions` array must exactly match the union of all required conditions from the parameter hierarchy